alonswartz/notesium/README.md

 - Structure emerges organically by use of bi-directional links.
 - Creating, listing, previewing and following links is frictionless.
 - List: Display a list of all notes in the entire system.
-- List: Sort the list alphabetically by title or modification time.
+- List: Sort the list alphabetically, by date created or date modified.
-- List: Prefix titles with associated labels or modification date.
+- List: Prefix titles with associated labels, date created or date modified.
+- List: Customizable date format for prefixed date created or date modified.
 - List: Limit the list to label notes (one-word titles).
 - List: Limit the list to orphan notes (no incoming or outgoing links).
 - Links: Quickly search and insert an automatically formatted link.